 But You Should Never Treat Your Home for Bed Bugs On Your Own

 Calling a professional to clean your home from bed bugs is essential — and call one early.
 Don’t attempt to treat your house for bed bugs yourself.
 Avoid bug bombs or foggers since they could just scatter them throughout your home.

 Boric acid and other grocery store sprays aren’t the answer either.
 You need to call a professional to deal with it right away using their own treatments.
 One female bed bug can lay 500 eggs in their lifespan, so things can get out of control very fast.

 The Next Time You See Bed Bug Bites

 The next time you see bed bug bites , consider all of the signs before ruling a verdict.
 You could have bed bugs or you could have bites from something else.
 Regardless, remember that the situation is manageable.

 Need some help getting rid of bed bugs?
 Speak to one of our specialists today and let us do the job for you!

-Additional information on bed bugs and bed bug bites is available at the following websites:
+Additional information on bed bugs and bed bug bites pictures is available at the following websites: